jmarin/addressparser/README.md

 Alternatively, this microservice can be run with Docker:

-To build, run `docker build --rm --tag=jmarin/addressparser` A container can be started by running `docker run -ti -5000:5000 jmarin/addressparser`
+To build, run `docker build --rm --tag=jmarin/addressparser` A container can be started by running `docker run -ti -p 5000:5000 jmarin/addressparser`

 ## Usage